-This company was created by the Caledonian Railway to operate steamers on the Firth of Clyde which connected with the company^s railways.
+This company was created by the Caledonian Railway to operate steamers on the Firth of Clyde which connected with the company's railways.

 Hulls were painted dark blue, saloons white and funnels yellow.

-/ /1888 | Caledonian Steam Packet Company Caledonian Steam Packet Company buys Captain Robert Campbell^s business, goodwill and steamers. |
+/ /1888 | Caledonian Railway Caledonian Railway buys Captain Robert Campbell's business, goodwill and steamers.
+This would be transferred to the Caledonian Steam Packet Company. |

 01/01/1889 | Caledonian Steam Packet Company Starts to operate steamers. |